FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 ## Chart Customisation

-ChartJS has a rich set of configuration options, of which we only expose a small subsection via the Node-RED configuration.
+eCharts have a rich set of configuration options, of which we only expose a small subsection via the Node-RED configuration.
 If you want to further customise the appearance of your chart, direct access to the underlying eCharts options objects can be obtained by using `msg.ui_update.chartOptions`.
 Any of the options defined in the [eCharts Documentation](https://echarts.apache.org/en/option.html) may be set.
-For example, to move the yAxis scale to the right hand side, change the title font size and drop the top of the grid area down, msg.ui_update might be
+For example, to move the yAxis scale to the right hand side, change the title font size and drop the top of the grid area down, send the below via `msg.ui_update`:
 ```
 {
     "chartOptions": {